SEND Operations Coordinator

+This is an exciting opportunity to support our Special Educational Needs and Disabilities (SEND) Operations team.
 Essex County Council has embarked upon a programme of change for provision and services with the ambition to profoundly improve the outcomes and life experience of children and young people with Special Educational Needs and Disabilities (SEND).
-Our vision is for a SEND system which identifies and assesses need at an earlier stage and which provides appropriate and impactful support without such high dependence on Essex County Council's statutory services.

-The SEND Operations Co-ordinator administers the EHCNA process for children and young people with special educational needs and disabilities and coordinates school placement requests for children moving into Essex with an EHCP.
+The SEND Operations Co-ordinator administers the Education Health and Care (EHC) Needs Assessment process for children and young people (CYP) with special educational needs and disabilities.

-- Educated to RQF level 3 (A level) as a minimum, or equivalent by experience.
+- Educated to RQF level 3 as a minimum or equivalent by experience.

 - Knowledge or experience of working with young people with special educational needs and disabilities and with their families including families that services find hard to reach.